 \section{Abstract}

 We present and analyse mock stellar catalogues that match the selection criteria and observables (including uncertainties) of the \emph{Gaia} satellite data release 2 (DR2).
 The source are six cosmological high-resolution magneto-hydrodynamic $\Lambda$CDM zoom simulations of the formation of Milky Way analogues from the \textlcsc{AURIGA} project.
 Mock data are provided for stars with $V < 16$ mag, and $V < 20$ mag at $|b|>20$ degrees.
 The mock catalogues are made using two different methods: the public \textlcsc{SNAPDRAGONS} code, and a method based on that of Lowing et al. that preserves the phase-space distribution of the model stars.
-The catalogues contain 5-parameter astrometry, radial velocities, multi-band photometry, stellar parameters, dust extinction values, and uncertainties in all these quantities.
-In addition, we provide theoretical quantities from the simulations, including the gravitational potential and information on the origin of each star.
-By way of demonstration we apply the mock catalogues to the young stellar disc and the stellar halo.
-We show that: i)~the young ($< 300$ Myr) outer stellar disc exhibits a flared distribution that is reflected in the height and vertical velocity distribution of $\rm A$- and $\rm B$-dwarf stars up to radii comparable to $\sim 15$ kpc; and ii)~the spin of the stellar halo out to 100~kpc can be accurately measured with \emph{Gaia} DR2 RR Lyrae stars.
-We discuss the limitations of both methods and conclude that these mock stellar catalogues, which we make publicly available, are well suited for comparisons with observations and should help to: i)~develop and test analysis methods for the \emph{Gaia} DR2 data; ii)~gauge the limitations and biases of the data and iii)~ interpret the data in the light of theoretical predictions from realistic {\em ab initio} simulations of galaxy formation in the $\Lambda$CDM cosmological model.
+These publicly available catalogues contain 5-parameter astrometry, radial velocities, multi-band photometry, stellar parameters, dust extinction values, and uncertainties in all these quantities.
+In addition, we provide the gravitational potential and information on the origin of each star.
+By way of demonstration, we apply the mock catalogues to analyses of the young stellar disc and the stellar halo.
+We show that: i)~the young outer stellar disc exhibits a flared distribution that is detectable in the height and vertical velocity distribution of $\rm A$- and $\rm B$-dwarf stars up to radii of $\sim 15$ kpc; and ii)~the spin of the stellar halo out to 100~kpc can be accurately measured with \emph{Gaia} DR2 RR Lyrae stars.
+These catalogues are well suited for comparisons with observations and should help to: i)~develop and test analysis methods for the \emph{Gaia} DR2 data; ii)~gauge the limitations and biases of the data and iii)~ interpret the data in the light of theoretical predictions from realistic {\em ab initio} simulations of galaxy formation in the $\Lambda$CDM cosmological model.